Health Information and Tools > Patient Care Handouts > Sedation in Children: Care Instructions

 How can you care for your child at home?

-In the first 2 hours after the procedure, only give your child clear fluids (for example, water or apple juice).
-For a baby, your doctor will tell you if you need to change anything about how you feed them.
+• For the first few hours after sedation, follow your doctor's instructions about what your child can eat or drink.
+For a baby, your doctor will tell you if you need to change anything about your breastfeeding or bottle-feeding.

 When should you call for help?